 Probability that second player wins after first = $\frac{8}{999}\approx 0\cdot 008$

-NCERT Exemplar Class 10 Maths Solutions Chapter 13 pdf downloads are available through online tools for the students to access this content in an offline version, so that no breaks in continuity are faced while practicing NCERT Exemplar Class 10 Maths Chapter 13.
+NCERT Exemplar Class 10 Maths Solutions Chapter 13 pdf downloads are available through online tools for the students to access this content in an offline version, so that no breaks in continuity are faced while practising NCERT Exemplar Class 10 Maths Chapter 13.

-These Class 10 Maths NCERT exemplar chapter 13 solutions provide a basic knowledge of statistics and probability, which has great importance in higher classes.
+These Class 10 Maths NCERT Exemplar chapter 13 Solutions provide a basic knowledge of statistics and probability, which has great importance in higher classes.

-The questions based on statistics and probability can be practised in a better way, along with these solutions.
+The questions based on statistics and probability can be practised in a better way, along with these Solutions.

-The NCERT exemplar Class 10 Maths chapter 13 solution statistics and probability has a good amount of problems for practice and is sufficient for a student to solve the questions of other books.
+The NCERT Exemplar Class 10 Maths chapter 13 solution, statistics and probability has a good amount of problems for practice and is sufficient for a student to solve the questions of other books.

-Here are the subject-wise links for the NCERT solutions of class 10:
+Here are the subject-wise links for the NCERT Solutions of class 10:

 Given below are the subject-wise NCERT Notes of class 10 :

-Given below are the subject-wise exemplar solutions of class 10 NCERT:
+Given below are the subject-wise Exemplar Solutions of class 10 NCERT:

 Frequently Asked Questions (FAQs)